 Logging around McBride has created a network of gravel roads radiating from into the mountains - ideal for exploring by ATV.

-The Robson Valley Chapter advocates for improvement of trail access, and involved in improving trail heads and staging areas, GPSing and mapping of existing trails so they are officially recognized, building new trails, and maintaining and preserving existing trails for day rides and back country excursions.
+The Robson Valley Chapter of the Backcountry Horsemen of BC advocates for improvement of trail access, and involved in improving trail heads and staging areas, GPSing and mapping of existing trails so they are officially recognized, building new trails, and maintaining and preserving existing trails for day rides and back country excursions.

-Equestrian riders can access the multi-use BLUFF trail at McBride Peak and Teare Mountain.
+Equestrian riders can access the multi-use BLUFF trail at McBride Mountain Trails only 3km from McBride.
 Day-use equestrian riders can access the trail from a staging area at the Northeast corner of Koeneman Park, as Rainbow Road is not recommended for horse trailers.
 This will add an additional four kilometres to the journey.
 The Robson Valley Chapter of the Back Country Horsemen have installed hitching rails and a kiosk at this location.
+Check out the trail on Trailforks.

-The Robson Valley Chapter puts on trail rides, clinics and workshops, work bees and trail care events, potluck get-togethers, as well as participating in parades and other events.
+The Robson Valley Chapter puts on trail rides, clinics and workshops, work bees and trail care events, potluck get-togethers, as well as participating in parades and other events - check out their Facebook Page.

 Geocaching is defined as a real-world, outdoor treasure-hunting game.
 Players try to locate hidden containers called geocaches, using GPS enabled devices, and then share their experiences online.